Raxpotter/Credit-Card-Data-Dashboard---PowerBI/README.md

 Features :

-Week-over-week revenue analysis
+Week-over-week revenue analysis.
-Customer segmentation by age and income
+Customer segmentation by age and income.
-Activation rate, delinquency rate, and transaction insights Live connection with PostgreSQL
+Activation rate, delinquency rate, and transaction insights.
+Live connection with PostgreSQL.

 How to Use :

-Download the .pbix file from this repo
+Download the .pbix file from this repo.
-Open it in Power BI Desktop
+Open it in Power BI Desktop.
-Connect to your PostgreSQL database or use sample data Refresh to view updated results
+Connect to your PostgreSQL database or use sample data.
+Refresh to view updated results.